DeuxAlpha/dynamic-querying/DynamicQuerying/README.md

     ]
 }
 ```
-Is going to result in results for Jeremy With _and_ Jeremy Flucker.
+Is going to result in results for Jeremy With _and_ Jeremy Out.

 In the library, the order of applied filters impacts how the results get resolved.